 - 4.1.
 The Prudential provide a range of 10 Investments fund (full list of investments provided in the table below) that members can choose from.
 This consists of 3 equity, 5 multi asset, 1 gilt and 1 cash fund.
 This provides a wide range of investments options to members and covers a wide level of risk appetite. - 4.2.
 There are also 2 lifestyle options available to members to invest in which look to de-risk the members investments as they approach retirement. - 4.3.
-There is currently £17.2m (excluding terminal bonuses) invested within the East Sussex Pension Fund offering with the largest being the Prudential With-Profits Fund (Default option) fund at £8.8m (51.2% of invested assets). - 4.4.
-There is one Environmental Social and Governance (ESG) option within the offering this is limited to a pure equity fund and does not form part of the Multi Asset offering.
-Currently 69 people (7%) invest in this fund which equates to 3.3% of investments or 27.3% of the equity only investments. - 4.5.
-All 10 funds have been invested in with contributions being made to all open funds during the year the smallest contribution was to the Prudential Dynamic Growth I Fund with £20k or 0.9% of contributions being paid in. - 4.6.
+There is currently £17.2m (excluding terminal bonuses) invested within the East Sussex Pension Fund offering.
+The largest position is in the Prudential With-Profits Fund (default option) at £8.8m (51.2% of invested assets). - 4.4.
+There is one Environmental Social and Governance (ESG) option available, this is a pure equity fund.
+Currently 87 people (6.5%) invest in this fund which equates to 3.3% of investments or 27.3% of the equity only investments. - 4.5.
+All 10 funds have been invested in with contributions being made to all open funds during the year.
+The smallest contribution was to the Prudential Dynamic Growth I Fund with £20k or 0.9% of contributions being paid in. - 4.6.
 There are six funds that have been closed to new members.
 Two of the closed funds have no value or active members.
 No contributions have been made to the Prudential UK Equity Fund during the year.
 The Prudential International Equity fund and the Prudential Global Equity remain open to existing members to continue to contribute.
-8.7% of investments remain in the closed funds with 8.1% being in the Prudential Deposit Fund. - 4.7.
-Performance (detail can been seen in Appendix 1) for the current open investments in general these have performed in line with their benchmarks.
+8.7% of investments remain in the closed funds. - 4.7.
+Performance (detail can been seen in Appendix 1) for the current open investments has mostly been in line with their benchmarks.
 However, it is not clear as to how difficult these benchmarks are to achieve for some funds as they are internally determined or in the case of the with-profit funds no benchmark or costs are disclosed in the fund literature. - 4.8.
-From the returns provided the higher risk assets have provided in general a higher return over the 3, 5 and 10 year investment periods.
+From the returns provided the higher risk assets have, in general, provided a higher return over the 3, 5 and 10 year investment periods.
 With the exception being, the Prudential Long-Term Gilt Passive Fund which has large negative performance figures for the 3 and 5 year period with the marginal positive for the 10 year figure.